wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.1.3 =
-* Fixed: Patched an issue where the inventory was not working properly for attributes
+* Fixed: Patched an issue where the inventory was not working properly for attributes.

 = 3.1.2 =
 * Added: A whole new set of customer side catalog filters have been added.
 Full details: https://wpstorecart.com/documentation/wpstorecart-3/developers-api/extending-products/